chouhanaryan/al-folio/_posts/2021-07-26-graph-neural-networks.md

             - Eigenvector Centrality [a node is important if it's neighbors are important] (*have to re-read*)
             - Betweenness Centrality [a node is important if it is an important connector/bridge]
             - Closeness Centrality [a node is important if close to many nodes]
-        - Clustering Coefficient (local structure) [a nodes is important if it's neighboring nodes are highly connected with each other]
+        - Clustering Coefficient (local structure) [a node is important if it's neighboring nodes are highly connected with each other]
         - Graphlets (!)
             - Observation: Clustering coefficent = no. of triangles in the ego network of a nodes
             - Generalize this notion by counting occurrences of different graphlets
             - Graphlet Degree Vector (different from Graphlet Features - from graphlet kernel)
-    - Link-level features (yet to read)
+    - Link-level features (*yet to read*)
     - Graph-level features
-        - Kernel methods (have to understand *fundamentals of kernels*)
+        - Kernel methods (*have to understand fundamentals of kernels*)
             - Graphlet kernel [Bag-of-Words for a graph]
             - Weisfeiler-Lehman kernel [Bag-of-Colors/Generalized version of Bag-of-Words]
                 - Isomorphism Test